moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

         - `feeAssetItem` - 0
         - `weight` - [9223372036854775807, 9223372036854775807]

-??? function "**transferAssetsToPara32**(*uint32* paraId, *bytes32* beneficiary, *AssetAddressInfo[] memory* assets, *uint32* feeAssetItem, *Weight memory* weight) — sends assets to a Substrate appchain using the underlying transfer_assets() transaction included in the module called pallet-xcm"
+??? function "**transferAssetsToPara32**(_paraId, beneficiary, assets,feeAssetItem, weight_) — sends assets to a Substrate appchain using the underlying `transfer_assets()` transaction included in the XCM pallet module"

     === "Parameters"

-        - `paraId` - the destination's appchain ID
+        - `paraId` (uint32) - the destination's appchain ID
-        - `beneficiary` - the Substrate's SR25519-type account in the destination chain that will receive the tokens
+        - `beneficiary` (bytes32) - the Substrate's SR25519-type account in the destination chain that will receive the tokens
-        - `assets` - an array of assets to send
+        - `assets` (`AssetAddressInfo[]` memory) - an array of assets to send
-        - `feeAssetItem` - the index of the asset that will be used to pay fees
+        - `feeAssetItem` (uint32) - the index of the asset that will be used to pay fees
-        - `weight` - the maximum gas to use in the whole operation.
+        - `weight` (Weight memory) - the maximum gas to use in the whole operation.
 Setting uint64::MAX to `refTime` acts in practice as *unlimited weight*

     === "Example"